cuongvuong-phoenix/vite-cvp/README.md

 $ yarn build
 ```

-and you will see the generated files in `dist` that ready to be served.
+And you will see the generated files in `dist` that ready to be served.

 ### Preview

-You can preview your production build by running:
+You can preview your production build by running

 ```shell
 $ yarn serve
 ```

+> You must have [Netlify CLI](https://cli.netlify.com/) installed & setup first to run this command.
+Because Netlify CLI is **quite large**, I recommend to **install it globally**.

 ### Deploy on Netlify